stt-datacore/website/static/crew/chapel_commander_crew.md

 published: true
 ---

-Double collections automatically qualify her for consideration, but she's not bad elsewhere.
-A better than average voyager with a slim chance to be event relevant - her one featured event was a faction with the popular da Vinci.
-Cross your fingers that she'll help you win a copy of him in a rerun.
+Double collections automatically qualify her for consideration, but a plus skill set no longer has the power to compete with day 1 options.
+With a slim chance to be event relevant - her one featured event was a faction alongside the popular da Vinci - cross your fingers that she'll find her way out of cryo once a year.